TitansProductions/tp_advanced_store_orders/README.md

 ## Summary
 TP Advanced Store Orders is a custom script made for FiveM Roleplay Servers which allows the players to order food from any of the available stores and be delivered by their employees.

-The UI Enviroment idea is simillar to a website which is fully functionable, clean and ofcourse all the screen resolutions are supported.

 ## Showcase (Screenshots & Video)

 ## Frameworks